 If you're in the Discounters industry in Netherlands, our research will help you to make informed, intelligent decisions; to recognise and profit from opportunity, or to offer resilience amidst market uncertainty.

-Discounters are retail outlets typically with a selling space of between 400 and 2,500 square metres.
-Retailers' primary focus is on selling private label products within a limited range of food/beverages/tobacco and other groceries at budget prices.
-Discounters may also sell a selection of non-groceries, frequently as short-term special offers.
+Discounters are chained retail outlets typically with a selling space of between 400 and 2,500 square metres.
+Stores have a primary focus on selling a limited range of foods, beverages, tobacco and non-groceries at budget prices, regularly via private label.
 Discounters can be classified as hard discounters and soft discounters.
-Hard discounter: first introduced by Aldi in Germany, and also known as limited-line discounters.
-Retail outlets, typically of 300-900 square metres, stocking fewer than 1,000 product lines, largely in packaged groceries.
-Goods are mainly private-label or budget brands.
-Soft discounter: usually slightly larger than hard discounters, and also known as extended-range discounters.
-Retail outlets typically stocking 1,000-4,000 product lines.
+Hard discounters, first introduced by Aldi in Germany, are also known as limited-line discounters.
+Stores are typically 400-900 square metres and stock fewer than 1,000 product lines, largely in packaged groceries.
+Product range available is predominantly made up of private-label brands.
+Soft discounters are usually slightly larger than hard discounters, and are also known as extended-range discounters.
+Stores typically stock 1,000-4,000 product lines.
 As well as private-label and budget brands, stores commonly carry leading brands at discounted prices.
-Discounters excludes mass merchandisers and warehouse clubs.
-Example brands include Aldi, Lidl, Plus, Penny, Netto.
+Example brands include Aldi, Lidl, and Dia.

 See All of Our DefinitionsThis report originates from Passport, our Discounters research and analysis database.